cometa/Autonomia/README.md

 At any time together with live video, telemetry data are also sent at a selectable rate, to the Vederly cloud for use live in the GCS and to store for offline viewing.

 The trained `Keras` model (`Tensorflow` back-end) is loaded at runtime and is evaluated in about 40 milliseconds or less, depending on the number of nodes in the network.
-The model is evaluating steering and throttle values from a raw YUV 4:2:2 encoded frame, acquired by the streamer and stored in a shared RAM filesystem.
-The evaluated steering and throttle are passed to the Arduino controller to set the proper values for the motor and steering servo.
+The model is evaluating steering and throttle values from a `YUV 4:2:2` encoded frame, acquired by the streamer at 30 fps, and shared in a RAM filesystem.
+The evaluated steering and throttle are passed to the Arduino controller to set the proper values for the motor and steering servos.
 In the current implementation, no loopback control mechanism is in place.

 ## Performance